Phsamnang/band-management-api/VERCEL_DEPLOYMENT.md

      - Space becomes `%20` or `+`
   4. Example: If password is `p@ssw:rd`, use `p%40ssw%3Ard` in the URL
   5. Verify the password is not empty in your database connection string

+- **Error: "Invalid DATABASE_URL: missing username"**: This occurs when your `DATABASE_URL` is malformed or missing the username.
+To fix:
+  1. Go to Vercel Dashboard → Your Project → Settings → Environment Variables
+  2. Check your `DATABASE_URL` value
+  3. Ensure it follows the format: `postgresql://username:password@host:port/database`
+  4. **Common issues:**
+     - Missing `://` after `postgresql`
+     - Missing `@` between credentials and host
+     - Missing `:` between username and password (use `username:@host` if no password)
+     - Extra spaces or line breaks in the URL
+  5. **Test your URL format:** The URL should look like: `postgresql://myuser:mypass@db.example.com:5432/mydb`
+  6. If using Vercel Postgres, copy the connection string directly from the Vercel Postgres dashboard

 ### Migration Errors
 - Ensure migrations are run before deployment